piotrtorba/webDev-frontEnd-Maciej/README.md

 # webDev-frontEnd-Maciej
-Simple home page project for a friend
+Simple homepage project for a friend.
+This repo contains a project of a simple homepage written in HTML5, CSS3 and few lines of JavaScript back in 2017.
+Done as a practice to Front-End learning process.